 The only source of financial return for investors before maturity is through payments as set forth in the NPA and the Notes and there is no guarantee of any investment return.
 The Securities are speculative investments inherently involving a degree of risk, meaning part or all of such investments may be lost.
+While the Issuer is providing a lien on its assets, there is no guarantee that it will have sufficient assets to make full payment to the investors, as the assets may decrease in value, lose their entire value over time or may fluctuate based on the performance of the underlying business.
 Neither the Issuer nor NextSeed guarantees payment or investor returns.